 GrootFS Disk Usage

-This topic explains the concepts related to GrootFS disk space management in Swisscom Application Cloud.
+This topic explains the concepts related to GrootFS disk space management in Cloud Foundry (CF).

 GrootFS is the container root filesystem management component for Garden.
 A container root filesystem or rootfs is often referred to as an image.

 A GrootFS store is the directory in which rootfs layers and container images are cached.
 This directory is configured by GrootFS and mounted on an XFS-formatted volume by the Garden job during BOSH VM creation.

 Individual container root filesystems are provided via OverlayFS mounts.